-Fantasy Football Week 3 Rankings
+Week 3 Fantasy Football Rankings

 But maybe he'll throw it back to his explosive rushing days in Week 3 when he'll take on rookie Anthony Richardson — who's been showing off some serious rushing chops with three TDs on the ground already.

-For that big matchup between dual-threat quarterbacks and all the others on the Week 3 slate, check out our full fantasy football rankings below:
+For that big matchup between dual-threat quarterbacks (here's to hoping AR clears the concussion protocol and is able to play) and all the others on the Week 3 slate, check out our full fantasy football rankings below:

 Best of luck in your Week 3 matchups!